silkroadnomad/orbitdb-blog/README.md

 - click on post / edit post and upload a photo into the drag & drop zone
 - add some markdown
 - add any uploaded image can be added with the cid
+- open a second browser with the same url see if both browser replicate (new browser should receive all posts from first browser)
+- connect with metamask and add metamask address (eth address to write permissions) possible only from first browser!
+- checkout permissions handling
+- please send me feedback @silkroadnomadx

 ## build
 - run ``yarn build``